DayZedAndConfused762/Y.A.A.C/doc/yaacm/index.md

 # Y.A.A.C-m

-This page is the home of the Y.A.A.C-m, a mini CyberDeck
+This page is the home of the Y.A.A.C-m, a Meshtastic CyberDeck

 <!-- ------------------------------ Intro End ------------------------------ -->